microsoft/fast/CONTRIBUTING.md

 ### Documenting breaking changes

-Make sure to document the migration strategy in a `MIGRATION.md` file in the package(s) that has breaking changes.
+Make sure to document the migration strategy in a `MIGRATION.md` file in the package(s) that has breaking changes, eg. `packages/fast-components-styles-msft/MIGRATION.md`.

 Example of how to format `MIGRATION.md`: